seanyoungberg/reference_architecture_automation/README.md

 The templates and scripts in this repository are a deployment method for Palo Alto Networks Reference Architectures.
 You can find details on each of the design models, and step-by-step instructions for deployment at https://www.paloaltonetworks.com/referencearchitectures

-This repository currrently covers the AWS Reference Architecture.
+This repository currently covers the AWS Reference Architecture.
 Azure and GCP will follow.

-# Prerequisits
+# Prerequisites

-The tempaltes and scripts in this repository are designed to be used with PanHandler.
+The templates and scripts in this repository are designed to be used with PanHandler.
 For details on how to get PanHandler running see: https://panhandler.readthedocs.io/en/master/running.html

 # Usage